- A preventable disease that affects almost half of the world’s population and causes over 627,000 deaths per year, mainly young children in Africa

 Malaria is preventable and treatable.
 Every life lost is needless.
 Malaria deaths can be prevented using a combination of measures proven to save lives including mosquito nets, malaria tests and medicines.

-We are part of a global movement to reach near zero deaths from malaria by 2015.
+We are part of a global movement to fight malaria.

 We fund programmes and partners in Africa who use a combination of approaches to fight malaria.
 This means they use every tool at their disposal to prevent, diagnose, and treat malaria as well as promoting widespread malaria education.
 We also support and promote innovation and research into finding new and better ways to fight malaria, including using new technology, developing new insecticides, medicines and vaccines.